Frequently Asked Questions

 If you’re worried, we recommend taking a non-drowsy ginger tablet (like Gravol)

-A reusable water bottle*, an extra layer of clothing, sunscreen, extra snacks, sunglasses, camera, binoculars, gloves, toques, and goggles.
+A reusable water bottle*, an extra layer of clothing, sunscreen, extra snacks, sunglasses, camera, binoculars, and a mask or buff.

 *we have a water refill station available!
 We are making efforts to eliminate all single use plastic from our operations.